cdimascio/express-openapi-validator/README.md

 - `false` - no type coercion.
 - `"array"` - in addition to coercions between scalar types, coerce scalar data to an array with one element and vice versa (as required by the schema).

-### securityHandlers (optional)
+### ▪️ securityHandlers (optional)

-**Note:** Many use cases **_do not_** need `securityHandlers`.
-They are most useful for OpenID and OAuth2 scenarios as the securityHandler callback will provide defined scopes and sheme as a convenience.
+>**Note:** `securityHandlers` are an optional component. `securityHandlers` provide a convenience, whereby the request, declared scopes, and the security schema itself are provided as parameters to each `securityHandlers` callback that you define.
+The code you write in each callback can then perform authentication and authorization checks. _**Note** that the same can be achieved using standard Express middleware_. _**The difference** is that `securityHandlers` provide you the OpenAPI schema data described in your specification_.
+Ulimately, this means, you don't have to duplicate that information in your code.

+>All in all, `securityHandlers` are purely optional and are provided as a convenience.

-Specifies a set of custom security handlers to be used to validate security.
+Security handlers specify a set of custom security handlers to be used to validate security i.e. authentication and authorization.
 If a `securityHandlers` object is specified, a handler must be defined for **_all_** securities.
 If `securityHandlers are **_not_** specified, a default handler is always used.
 The default handler will validate against the OpenAPI spec, then call the next middleware.

 If `securityHandlers` are specified, the validator will validate against the OpenAPI spec, then call the security handler providing it the Express request, the security scopes, and the security schema object.